uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/transport-layer-protocols.md

 So how do packets get re-sent?
 TCP has a concept of *acknowledgement* and *negative acknowledgement* messages (ACK and NACK for short).
 You would have seen these in the higher levels of the game as the green (ACK) and red (NACK) creatures going back.
-Acks are sent to let the sender know when a packet arrives and it is usable.
+ACKs are sent to let the sender know when a packet arrives and it is usable.
 Nacks are sent back when a packet arrives and is damaged and needs resending.
 ACKs and and NACKs are useful because they provide a channel *in the opposite direction* for communication.
-If computer A receives a NACK, they can resend the message.
+If computer A receives a NACK, it can resend the message.
-If it receives an Ack, the computer can stop worrying about a resend.
+If it receives an ACK, the computer can stop worrying about a resend.

 But does a computer send it again if it doesn’t hear back?
 Yes.
 It’s called a timeout and it’s the final line of defense in TCP.
 If a computer doesn’t get an ACK or a NACK back, after a certain time it will just resend the packet.
 It’s a bit like when you’re tuning out in class, and the teacher keeps repeating your name until you answer.